cdvetal/TensorGP/README.md

   >`demotion_mutation`(_self_, _parent_):
   >
   > : Selects a random node (either terminal or non-terminal), replacing it with a randomly selected primitive from the function set.
-One of the new nodes' children will the originally selected node, while the remaining children will be randomly generated terminals.
+One of the new nodes' children will be the originally selected node, while the remaining children will be randomly generated terminals.
   > On average, this method increases the number of nodes and possibly the depth when compared to the parent tree.
   > This is the opposite method to `promotion_mutation`.
   >